Inisheer: Geology and geography

 The island is geologically an extension of The Burren.
 The terrain of the island is composed of limestone pavements with crisscrossing cracks known as "grikes", leaving isolated rocks called "clints".

 The limestones date from the Viséan period (Lower Carboniferous), formed as sediments in a tropical sea approximately 350 million years ago, and compressed into horizontal strata with fossil corals, crinoids, sea urchins and ammonites.

-Glaciation following the Namurian phase facilitated greater denudation.
-The result is that Inisheer is one of the finest examples of a Glacio-Karst landscape in the world.
+Glaciation following the Namurian phase facilitated greater denudation, resulting in a Glacio-Karst landscape on Inisheer.
 The effects of the last glacial period (the Midlandian) are most in evidence, with the island overrun by ice during this glaciation.
-The impact of earlier Karstification (solutional erosion) has been eliminated by the last glacial period, so any Karstification now seen dates from approximately 10,000 years ago and the island Karst is thus recent.
+The impact of earlier Karstification (solutional erosion) has been eliminated by the last glacial period, so any Karstification now seen dates from approximately 10,000 years ago.

 Solutional processes have widened and deepened the limestone pavement.
 Pre-existing lines of weakness in the rock (vertical joints) contribute to the formation of extensive fissures separated by clints (flat pavement-like slabs).
 The rock karstification facilitates the formation of subterranean drainage.

-Climate and agriculture
+Climate

 The island has a temperate climate.
 Average air temperatures range from 15 °C (59 °F) in July to 6 °C (43 °F) in January.
 The soil temperature does not usually drop below 6 °C (43 °F).
 Since grass will grow once the temperature rises above 6 °C (43 °F), this means that the island (like the neighbouring Burren) has one of the longest growing seasons in Ireland, and supports diverse and rich plant growth.

-Late May is the sunniest time, and also likely the best time to view flowers, with the gentians and avens peaking (but orchid species blooming later).
+Late May is the sunniest time.

 Flora and fauna

 The island supports arctic, Mediterranean and alpine plants side-by-side, due to the unusual environment.
 Like the Burren, the Aran islands are known for their remarkable assemblage of plants and animals.

 The grikes (crevices) provide moist shelter, thus supporting a wide range of plants including dwarf shrubs.
 Where the surface of the pavement is shattered into gravel, many of the hardier Arctic or alpine plants can be found.
 But when the limestone pavement is covered by a thin layer of soil, patches of grass are seen, interspersed with plants like the gentian and orchids.

-Notable insects present include the butterfly the pearl-bordered fritillary (Boloria euphrosyne), brown hairstreak (Thecla betulae), marsh fritillary (Euphydryas aurinia) and wood white (Leptidea sinapis); the moths, the burren green (Calamia tridens), Irish annulet (Gnophos dumetata) and transparent burnet (Zygaena purpuralis); and the hoverfly Doros profuges.
+Notable insects present include the butterflies the pearl-bordered fritillary (Boloria euphrosyne), the brown hairstreak (Thecla betulae), the marsh fritillary (Euphydryas aurinia) and the wood white (Leptidea sinapis); the moths the burren green (Calamia tridens), the Irish annulet (Gnophos dumetata) and the transparent burnet (Zygaena purpuralis); and the hoverfly Doros profuges.